-HPB20-0418, 826 Meridian Avenue.
+HPB20-0419, 635 Lenox Avenue.

-An application has been filed requesting a Certificate of Appropriateness for the renovation and restoration of the existing building on the site, the classification of the existing rear accessory building as Non-Contributing, the total demolition of the rear accessory building and the construction of a new detached rear addition, including variances from the rear setback and open space requirements.
+An application has been filed requesting a Certificate of Appropriateness for the partial renovation of the existing building on the site and the construction of a new detached rear addition, including variances from the rear setback and open space requirements.